minio/docs/source/administration/identity-access-management/minio-user-management.rst

    mc admin user add ALIAS ACCESSKEY SECRETKEY

-- Replace :mc-cmd:`ALIAS <mc admin user add TARGET>` with the :mc:`alias <mc alias>` of the MinIO deployment.
+- Replace :mc-cmd:`ALIAS <mc admin user add ALIAS>` with the :mc:`alias <mc alias>` of the MinIO deployment.

 - Replace :mc-cmd:`ACCESSKEY <mc admin user add ACCESSKEY>` with the access key for the user.
-MinIO allows retrieving the access key after user creation through the :mc-cmd:`mc admin user info` command.
+MinIO allows retrieving the access key after user creation through the :mc:`mc admin user info` command.

 - Replace :mc-cmd:`SECRETKEY <mc admin user add SECRETKEY>` with the secret key for the user.
 MinIO *does not* provide any method for retrieving